manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/install-desktop-server/install-desktop-server.md

 You have successfully installed and configured your Oracle Database, *orcl1*, in Oracle home 2.
 Click **Close** in the Finish window to exit the database installer.

 In this lab, you installed Oracle Database with Desktop class in Oracle home 1 location and with Server class in Oracle home 2.
 You used the database installer for configuring the database software and creating databases, *orcl* and *orcl1*.
-You now have Oracle homes configured on your host.
+You now have two Oracle homes configured on your host.
 Next, you can create additional databases using Oracle DBCA.

 You may now **proceed to the next lab**.

 ## Acknowledgments

  - **Author**: Manish Garodia, Database User Assistance Development team
- - **Contributors**: <if type="hidden">Suresh Rajan, Prakash Jashnani, Subhash Chandra, Subrahmanyam Kodavaluru, Dharma Sirnapalli, Malai Stalin</if>
+ - **Contributors**: Prakash Jashnani, Subhash Chandra, Subrahmanyam Kodavaluru
- - **Last Updated By/Date**: Manish Garodia, March 2023
+ - **Last Updated By/Date**: Manish Garodia, July 2023